Global Center on Adaptation: Controversies

-In october of 2025 the Global Center on Adaptation was the subject of a major controversy involving fabricated and exaggerated results.
+In October of 2025 the Global Center on Adaptation was the subject of a major controversy involving fabricated and exaggerated results.
 Over a period of six months, NOS investigated the Global Center on Adaptation, speaking with more than seventy individuals involved both domestically and internationally.
 In addition, hundreds of documents were reviewed, finding and concluding that the GCA was taking credit for other people’s work.
 Not only did the GCA exaggerate its own contributions to projects, with GCA claiming to have initiated $25 billion in investments, which supposedly benefited more than 82.5 million people and created jobs for 900,000 people — all while operating on an annual budget of just €23 million, but it also claimed to be part of at least 18 World Bank projects — which it was not.The NOS spoke with more than twenty former employees of the GCA, revealing that CEO Patrick Verkooijen personally exerted pressure to exaggerate results in order to secure donor funding.
 Verkooijen also claimed that Norway and Denmark would be increasing their support for the GCA in the near future, despite both countries denying this.

+In March 2026, the organization announced the conclusion of the tenures of founding chief executive officer Patrick V. Verkooijen and founding chair Ban Ki-moon, with Ban Ki-moon assuming the role of GCA Chair Emeritus.
+It also announced that Macky Sall would step down as Chair of the Supervisory Board and continue as honorary chair.
+On the same day, NOS reported that GCA was facing severe financial difficulties after the Netherlands and the United Kingdom stopped funding the organization.
+NOS reported that at least 20 of the organization's 65 employees faced possible dismissal, that internal documents discussed the possibility of closure if no short-term funding was secured, and that Verkooijen had announced his resignation in that context.